SAP/openui5-docs/docs/Component_Metadata_0187ea5.md

 -   `aggregations`: Defines aggregations for your component

--   `interfaces`: Defines the interfaces implemented by your component
+-   `interfaces`: Defines the interfaces implemented by your component.

+    We recommend to add the `sap.ui.core.IAsyncContentCreation` marker interface when defining a new component.
+Using this interface allows the component to be created fully asynchronously.
+This interface will implicitly set the component's `rootView` and router configuration to `async`.
+Nested views will also be handled asynchronously.
+Additionally, the error handling during the processing of views is stricter and will fail if a view definition contains errors, e.g. broken binding strings.

 The following properties are deprecated and no longer needed if you use the descriptor: